Orders of units in integral group rings and blocks of defect $1$

 and

-As in the previous case we will apply Proposition~\ref{positive_node} to obtain another estimate on $\gamma_{p-|B_1|+1}(E_1)$.
+Similarly to the previous case we will apply Proposition~\ref{positive_node} to obtain another estimate on $\gamma_{p-|B_1|+1}(E_1)$.
 To do so, we need to check the assumptions of this proposition.
 Using again $t(|B_1|+\ldots +|B_n|)=p-1$ for a multiset $\mathcal{C}$ as above we get

 where we again use $|B_1| \geq 1$.

 Let